lscoppitto/docs-v3/docs/partners/machines_connection_and_management/machines_connection_and_management/zerynth_toolbox_for_commissioning.md

 ## Introduction

 This toolbox aims to simplify both on site activities and testing of Zerynth apps using the Zerynth agents.
-It features a Machine Scanner to acquire data from various PLCs, a PLC Simulator to replay the acquired data or to generate new data via an OPC-UA server and a Connectivity Checker to be able to test whether the Zerynth cloud endpoints are reachable.
+It features a **Machine Scanner** to acquire data from various PLCs, a **PLC Simulator** to replay the acquired data or to generate new data via an OPC-UA server and a **Connectivity Checker** to be able to test whether the Zerynth cloud endpoints are reachable.
-The windows executable is ready to be executed, while on Linux you need to download and then open a terminal and execute the following commands:
+The windows executable is ready to be executed, while on Linux you need to download it and then open a terminal and execute the following commands:
 ```bash
 cd ~/Downloads
 chmod +x zerynth-toolbox